Avoiding 3-Term Geometric Progressions in Hurwitz Quaternions: Combinatorics of Hurwitz quaternions

-We need a few facts about Hurwitz order quaternions to calculate some of the densities and bounds.
-Namely, we want to know the number of Hurwitz quaternions up to a certain norm, the number of Hurwitz quaternions of a particular norm, and the proportion of Hurwitz quaternions whose norm is divisible exactly by $p^n$.
-Readers with knowledge of the Hurwitz quaternions may wish to skip Section \ref{Subsection:Quatsuptonorm} and briefly skim Section \ref{Subsection:QuatsfixednormPrimedivnorm}.
-Section \ref{Subsection:Quatsuptonorm} will be used throughout, and Section \ref{Subsection:QuatsfixednormPrimedivnorm} will specifically be useful for Section \ref{Section: Rankin}.
-For a more in-depth discussion of the Hurwitz order, see Chapter 5 in \cite{ConSm}.
+In this section, we compute asymptotic formulas for the number of Hurwitz quaternions up to a certain norm excluding 0, and the subset of those whose norm is coprime to a given number.
+These formulas will be used in the proofs of our main results Theorem \ref{Theorem:Rankindensity} and Theorem \ref{mainthm-quatupperlowerbd}.
+For a more in-depth discussion of the Hurwitz quaternion order, see Conway and Smith \cite[Ch.\ 5]{ConSm} or Voight \cite[Ch.\ 11]{V}.